The Concept of One, Absolute Decision-Maker Buyer – The Economic Buyer – is Dead

 Bill, a rep for a software firm, was on track to sell a large deal to a manufacturing company.
 He had known the CEO for more than 10 years, and in fact considered him a friend.
 He even attended his daughter’s wedding last year.

 Ten years ago, this would have been a simple deal; Bill would have presented to the CEO, and if he liked his proposal he would have signed the contract.
 While that still might happen in select cases, the trend has moved away from single buyers, even at the CEO level.
 All complex solutions are scrutinized heavily for adoption, on-going use and ultimately the return of value for the investment.
-End-users -- and their manager and their manager – are increasingly driving the decision process, in addition to any other function that may be peripherally impacted.
-It’s become the job of the rep to round up support for not only the solution, but the need for change in the first place.
+End-users – and their manager and their manager – are increasingly driving the decision process, in addition to any other function that may be peripherally impacted.
+It’s now the seller's job to round up support for not only the solution, but the need for change in the first place.

 Welcome to the Future of Sales.